 27 holes of golf

-Gaudet’s full size Phoenix course played host the Trilby Tour golfers.
+Gaudet’s full size Phoenix course played host to the Trilby Tour golfers in 2017 and 2018.
 It’s set out in two very contrasting halves, the opening nine presents a gently undulating parkland challenge with mature and newly planted trees making it a little tight in places.
 The opening quartet of holes, shortish and set on open ground offer the opportunity to get off to a good start, then across the road to the fifth, things do tighten up a little as the trees and changes of elevation become a concern.
 The par five eighth sees Gaudet at its attractive peak, a stunning sight in full summer bloom, and a lovely driving hole from a raised tee all the way to a distant narrow green.
 Just don’t overdo the tee shot, the ditch may be a little closer than it seems!

 The inward stretch is set on more wide open ground and is naturally more susceptible to the elements.
 It’s a fine looking panoramic sight from the highest points as each challenge more or less presents itself in its full glory.
 The various winding streams and ponds are very much in evidence, nowhere more so than at the signature 12th.
 This tremendous picture book challenge of a long par three requires a big hit from the tee towards a tree flanked waterside target.
 A natural thought to fire a little left to take the pond out of the equation, but that can lead to a very slippery downhill putt or worse, a treacherous chip facing back to the hazard.